 Lastly, ‘content’ is the intended message that an artist tries to imply or create with their work.

 Side note: Keep in mind that ‘content’ is subjective, relying heavily upon the viewer’s perception.
-One may interpret a piece of artwork differently from anothe.
+One may interpret a piece of artwork differently from another.

 Why Are Geometric Forms Easier to Draw?